 Persians adopted Zoroastrianism at a time when every race considered itself to be the chosen people of Gods/God, Zarathushtra did not discriminate between race, cast and creed.
 The Good Religion of Zoroastrianism is universal and for all the peoples of the world and it advocates preaching and propagation on sound basis of education.
 It was the first equal and universal missionary religion.

-The Foremost: Zarathushtra is constantly referred to as “the foremost” because he is the first and foremost in giving an entirely fresh outlook to every walk of life: spiritual, mental, ethical, social, material and physical.
+the foremost because he is the first and foremost in giving an entirely fresh outlook to every walk of life: spiritual, mental, ethical, social, material and physical.
 He is foremost in every phase of life.
 He revolutionizes the social structure and bases it on thoughtful thoughts, words and deeds.
-Leaders, both spiritual and physical, are to be elected and their election is to be based on their competency and sincerity.has yet to catch up with what Zarathushtra advises, advocates, recommends and presents in his ever-fresh teachings.
+Leaders, both spiritual and physical, are to be elected and their election is to be based on their competency and sincerity.
+Modern democracy has yet to catch up with what Zarathushtra advises, advocates, recommends and presents in his ever-fresh teachings.
 Zoroastrianism is all-embracing.

 According to Zarathushtra, God conceived the idea of creating the universe and not only let it evolve into the inanimate objects such as the Sun, the Moon, the stars and the Earth but also the living species such as the plants, animals and human beings i.e. she infused life into her creations.
 God is not a static God who has finished her creations for she is a dynamic and progressive and a continuous creator.
 God is the creator of life in this universe, she is omniscient, she is super intelligent, she is the wisest and she knows everything.
 She has supreme wisdom and she is kind, friendly and loving.
 God is omnipresent for she is everywhere at the same time.